 What is Cruise Insurance?

 Cruise insurance is a specific type of travel insurance designed to protect you while on land and at sea during your cruise vacation.
-These plans can provide protection for medical emergencies, on-shore excursions, missing the ship, missed hotels and flights, and more.
+These plans can protect you for things like emergency medical treatments and evacuations, trip cancellations and interruptions, travel delays and missed connections, etc. They can also reimburse you financially for medical bills, missed on-shore excursions, missing the ship, missed hotels and flights, and more.

 Do I Need Travel Insurance for a Cruise?